rubocode/vision-lk/introduction/timeline/wall-street.md

 Salomon, Inc. merged with Smith Barney, Inc. of the Travelers Group.
 Travelers then merged with Citibank, creating Citigroup, Inc., the largest company on Earth at that time.

-At the time I returned to Sri Lanka in 2000, I was a Senior Programmer Analyst in the Global Fixed Income Technology area.
+When I returned to Sri Lanka in 2000, I was a Senior Programmer Analyst in the Global Fixed Income Technology area.